JeromeGoodrich/blog/_posts/2016-08-23-pain-first-programming.md

 When you force yourself to make mistakes early on, you develop a lower and lowertolerance to pain, which means you identify issues and fix things quicker.
 It primes you to constantly think of ways that you could be doing things better.

-PFP is not a novel concept, but I've been thinking about it a bit and thought itdeserved some further fleshing out.
+PFP is not a novel concept, but I've been thinking about it a bit and thought it deserved some further fleshing out.